Freetown Christiania: 1970s

 On 26 September 1971, Christiania was declared open by Jacob Ludvigsen, a well-known provo and journalist who published a magazine called Hovedbladet ('The main paper'), which was intended for and successfully distributed to mostly young people.
 In the paper, Ludvigsen wrote an article in which he and five others explored what he termed 'The Forbidden City of the Military'.
-The article widely announced the proclamation of the free town, and among other things he wrote the following under the headline "Civilians conquered the 'forbidden city' of the military": Although Christiania enjoyed an initial blind eye from the authorities, The Ministry of Defence brought a legal case against Christiania on April 1, 1976, which was upheld by the Supreme Court on February 2, 1978, who ruled that Christiania should be cleared immediately.
+The article widely announced the proclamation of the free town, and among other things he wrote the following under the headline "Civilians conquered the 'forbidden city' of the military": Although Christiania enjoyed an initial blind eye from the authorities, The Ministry of Defence brought a legal case against Christiania on 1 April 1976, which was upheld by the Supreme Court on 2 February 1978, who ruled that Christiania should be cleared immediately.
 However, despite the ruling, immediate action was not taken and that same year the Danish Parliament, Folketinget, decided that a development plan should be drafted first.

 In addition to these external problems, pressure was building internally as well: Following the death of 10 residents in the space of one year from overdoses, in 1979 the residents of Christiania began the "Junk Blockade".
 For 40 days and nights, residents patrolled the buildings where hard drugs were sold and sought to push the dealers out of the community while offering aid to the addicts.

 1980s

 During the 1980s, motorcycle gangs fought their way into Christiania, seeking to gain control over the drug market.
-One gang in particular, the "Bullshit gang" or "Bullshitters", managed to fight off a chapter of the Hells Angels to establish sole control of the drugs market by 1984.
+One gang in particular, Bullshit Motorcycle Club, managed to fight off a chapter of the Hells Angels to establish sole control of the drugs market by 1984.
 In 1987, after police found the dismembered body of a man under the floorboards of a Bullshitter bike shop inside Christiania, the Bullshitters were broken up and cleared from the area following a combined response from the community, the police and reprisals from the Hells' Angels.
 From that point on, biker jackets were banned from the Freetown.

 In 1989 the Danish Parliament legalised Christiania.